Slideshows, Images, and Quizzes

 - Ulcerative ColitisSource: MedicineNet

-Read about ulcerative colitis causes, and symptoms such as diarrhea, abdominal pain, rectal bleeding, rectal pain, urgency to defecate, or painful bowel movements; diagnosis and treatment options are also discussed.
+Read about ulcerative colitis causes and symptoms and signs, such as diarrhea, abdominal pain, rectal bleeding, rectal pain, an urgency to defecate, or painful bowel movements.

 - Ankylosing SpondylitisSource: MedicineNet

 Ankylosing spondylitis causes inflammation of the SI joints and spine.
 Ankylosing spondylitis causes back pain in addition to problems with the heart, lungs, eyes, and kidneys.
 Treatments for AS include physical therapy, exercise, and medication.

 - SarcoidosisSource: MedicineNet

 Read about sarcoidosis, a chronic lung disease.
 Learn causes, symptoms (cough, erythema nodosum, eye inflammation, fibrosis, granulomas), diagnosis, and treatment.

 Psoriasis is chronic inflammatory skin disease characterized by areas of thickened, inflamed, itchy, red skin, often covered with silvery scales.
 Psoriasis can affect joints and many areas of the skin, including the scalp.